 10) We reserve the right to refuse transfer for any animal welfare or legally based reason

-11) I only work with quality genetic breeding stock and seek every opportunity to reduce or eliminate inbreeding.
-I aim to maximize genetic diversity within the species and subspecies I manage
+11) We only work with quality genetic breeding stock and seek every opportunity to reduce or eliminate inbreeding.
+We aim to maximize genetic diversity within the species and subspecies we manage

-12) I work with uncommon and difficult to obtain species.
-I refuse to breed species that are overrepresented in the reptile community/market
+12) We work with uncommon and difficult to obtain species. we refuse to breed species that are overrepresented in the reptile community/market

 13) Many living creatures carry Salmonella including reptiles (Blue Tongue Skinks).
 Wash your hands after handling your reptile(s) and ensure young children do the same.